HdkTkhs/Vmol/README.md

   6. valence.dat (LCAO coefficients for constructing initial guesses of the wave functions)
      The LCAO coefficients for the basis set noted above can be obtained by invoking the option 'punch=mo' in the SCF calculation using Gaussian 16.
-Note that the data for the core electrons must be excluded.
+Note that the data for the core electrons must be excluded from the file.
      ```
      (5D15.8)
      2 Alpha MO OE=-0.13531360D+01